-GLSI-100 immunotherapy demonstrated GP2-specific immune responses.
-We believe that this data and the absence of observed metastatic breast cancer recurrence in the HER2/neu 3+ population in the Phase IIb clinical trial, support GP2's mechanism of action.
+GLSI-100 immunotherapy demonstrated GP2-specific immune responses, which we believe supports GP2's mechanism of action.
 Statistically significant peak immunity was typically observed after 6 months of GLSI-100 treatment, as measured in both the Dimer Binding Assay and the Delayed Type Hypersensitivity (DTH) skin test.
 The HER2/neu 3+ population's immune response was similar to the HER2/neu 1-2+ population's immune response, suggesting the potential to treat the HER2/neu 1-2+ population (including triple negative breast cancer) with GP2 immunotherapy in combination with trastuzumab (Herceptin) based products and other synergistic clinically active agents.
 The broad based immune response suggests the potential for GP2 to treat other HER2/neu 1-3+ expressing cancers.
 Further, booster injections given every 6 months after the PIS were observed to elicit a prolonged immune response, which may provide longer term protection.